West Virginia Personal Injury Claim FAQs

 How Much Will it Cost to Hire a West Virginia Personal Injury Lawyer?

 Personal injury lawyers typically work on a contingency fee basis.
 This generally means you pay no fee unless you recover compensation.
-Then the fee will be an agreed upon percentage of the compensation recovered for you.
+Then the fee will be an agreed-upon percentage of the compensation recovered for you.
 Be careful, though, because some personal injury law firms will charge you “case costs” even if they lose your case.
 With West Law Firm, you will never be responsible for any fee or cost unless you recover compensation first.
-For more information, we would be happy to go over our contracts with you.
+For more information, we would be happy to go over our contracts with you during a Free Case Evaluation.

 Do I need a Personal Injury Lawyer or Should I Represent Myself?

 This question cannot be answered without knowing more about your case.
 West Law Firm offers free consultations, so if you think you may have a case, please give us a call to discuss.
 Our mission is to only accept cases when we believe the client will be better off with our help.
-Sometimes, clients are better off to pursue personal injury cases on their own, especially when their injuries are minor.
+Sometimes, clients are better off to pursue personal injury cases on their own, especially when their injuries are minor and they did not receive medical treatment.

 Even then, it’s still best to get a free consultation with an experienced personal injury lawyer to make sure all of your legal and medical issues are addressed.
 For example, almost half of all whiplash injuries cause long term problems, even though they appear minor at first.
 The same applies to low back injuries.